stcan/meanwell-can-control/README.md

 # bic2200-can-control
-Tool to control BIC-2200-CAN  Bidirectional Power Supplys from Mean Well
+Tool to control Bidirectional Power Supplys from Mean Well via CAN Bus

-Tested with the 24V Version BIC-2200-CAN-24
+Tested with the 24V Version BIC-2200-CAN-24 and NPB Series Charger

 Please note:  this tool to control the BIC-2200 is not yet complete and also not fully tested.
 Do not use without monitoring the BIC-2200.
 There is no error handling yet !!!